kaimallea/csgo/README.md

 make
 ```

-The game is ~26GB, so the initial build will take a bit to download depending on your download speed.
-Subsequent builds on the same machine should take only a few seconds, assuming the initial build image was cached by docker.
+The game data is downloaded on first run (~26GB).
+Mount a volume from the host to preserve game data if you need to recreate the container.
+The volume target is `/home/steam/csgo/csgo`.

 ### Overriding versions of SteamCMD, Metamod, SourceMod, and/or PugSetup